-Touching on different subjects such as Latin Language and Philosophy, Architecture and Law, Literature and History, Religion and Politics, the course will examine how Europe was shaped by its Roman heritage and how classical roots contributed to create a multifaced but unique civilization.
+Touching upon different subjects such as Latin Language, Philosophy, Architecture, Law, Literature, History, Religion, and Politics, this course will examine how Europe was shaped by its Roman heritage and how the classical roots of the Roman Empire contributed to the creation of multifaceted, yet unique civilization.
 All lectures will be conducted in English.